mjordan/claw_rest_ingester/README.md

 $password = 'islandora';
 $input_dir = 'input_data';
 $csv_file = $input_dir . '/metadata.csv';
+// The term ID from Islandora's Media Use taxonomy that you want to assign to media.
+$media_use_tid = 15;
+// The Drupal filesystem where you want the files to be saved.
+// $drupal_filesystem = 'public://';
+$drupal_filesystem = 'fedora://';
+// Term ID from the Islandora Models taxonomy.
+$model = '23';
 ```

 To execute the script using the sample data, run this: